aldimond/makeh2kit/README.md

 want, I'm not documenting it yet because I haven't tested it yet, also I haven't learned enough YAML to write an example yet :-P.

-## Questions
+## Q and As

+ - **Why Python?** I considered shell but you know how it is, if it's easier in shell it's a little easier, if it's harder in shell it's a lot harder.

- - **Why YAML?** I was going to make it just a textfile with one filename per line but then I thought I might as well add optional support for attributes.
+ - **Why YAML?** I was going to make the input just a textfile with one filename per line but then I thought I might as well add optional support for attributes.
 Rather than invent a new dumb format, I chose an existing format that I don't know much about but am going to need to learn for some work stuff.

+ - **Your code is shit.** Always has been.